dylan-security-journey/nist-800-171-assessment-simulation/01_README.md

 ## 🚀 How to Use

-1. Review the `02_SecureTech_SSP_Template.md` to understand the fictional system and control implementations.
+1. Review the `02_SecureTech_SSP.md` to understand the fictional system and control implementations.
-2. Open the `03_Assessment_Score_Sheet.xlsx` to view the scoring of each control.
+2. Open the `03_Assessment Sheet.xlsx` to view the scoring of each control.
 3. Examine the `04_POAM.md` to see how gaps are tracked and remediated.
 4. Read the `05_Final_Report.md` for a summary of findings and next steps.